 How to Manage IBS During Holiday Gatherings

-It’s the holiday season, and along with the gift giving and being of good cheer, there are multiple gatherings, which usually center around food and drink.
+It’s the holiday season, and along with the gift-giving and being of good cheer, there are multiple gatherings, which usually center around food and drink.

 Like many people living with IBS, I watch what I eat very carefully.
 After going through an elimination diet a few years ago, I learned my body doesn’t tolerate gluten or dairy products well.
 In addition to causing IBS to flare, gluten and dairy also cause other inflammatory reactions in my body, causing pain in my gut and in my joints.
 At first, it was difficult to eliminate gluten and dairy, and eating out was extremely challenging.
-Now, I’ve gotten used to it and can manage without too much difficulty, and I’ve learned along the way strategies that help make it easier:
+Now, I’ve gotten used to it and can manage without too much difficulty, and I’ve learned along the way strategies that help make it easier.

-Talk to the host beforehand.
+Talk to the host beforehand

 I always try to talk to whoever is hosting and ask what foods and drinks will be available.
 Personally, I don’t assume that anyone will cater to my needs, so I don’t use these conversations to assert my dietary needs or ask how they will accommodate me.
 Rather, I try to understand what ingredients have been used so I know what to avoid or what I can bring to provide for myself.

-Talk to the chef(s)/cook(s) at the event.
+Talk to the chef(s)/cook(s) at the event

 I’ve learned the hard way not to trust my eyes to determine if something is okay for me to eat.
 I now always ask what ingredients were used.
 There could be hidden ingredients that can cause your body to flare, and people who aren’t sensitive to certain foods may not even realize which foods have gluten or dairy in them.

-Eat before you go.
+Eat before you go

 Sometimes, like for a recent family birthday party where pizza and sandwiches were the spread, I eat before I leave home.
 It’s easier to decline foods that I can’t eat if I feel comfortable and full.

-Bring a dish to share.
+Bring a dish to share or just-in-case snacks

 I’m the only one in the family who is gluten- and dairy-free, so at my family’s recent Thanksgiving dinner, I brought my own gluten-free stuffing and a gluten- and dairy-free pie.
 And, I was happy to share with anyone who wanted to give my options a try.